 Results

-No-choice assays
+No-Choice Assays

 The number of probing events observed was significantly different among genotypes (Table 1).
 Psyllids probed more frequently on Russet Burbank than on A07781-10LB and A07781-3LB, which did not differ between each other (Table 2).
 Probing frequency on A07781-4LB did not differ among the other genotypes.
 This effect appeared to reflect the trend of more probing by females on Russet Burbank (Table 2).
 However, the genotype × sex interaction was not significant (Table 1).
 Probing frequency did not was not affected by sex (Table 2).
 Overall, psyllids spent more time engaged in probing behavior than in the other activities recorded (Tables 2-5).
 Probing duration did not differ among genotypes, between sexes or by their interaction (Table 1).